Near Jean in Clark County, Nevada — The American Mountains (Southwest)

-Las Vegas owes its existence to the railroad, then known as the San Pedro, Los Angeles and Salt Lake Railroad, as the men in charge laid out the town and established a division point there, taking advantage of a good supply of water.
+Las Vegas owes its existence to the railroad, then known as the San Pedro, Los Angeles and Salt Lake Railroad.
+Because the valley had a good supply of water, the railroad company platted the Las Vegas town site and established a division point there.

 Erected by State Historic Preservation Office.
 (Marker Number 195.)

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.

 Location.
 35° 49.429′ N, 115° 17.248′ W. Marker is near Jean, NevadaTouch for map.
 Marker is in this post office area: Jean NV 89019, United States of America.
 Touch for directions.